大キレット

 Distance: 20km

-Elevation change: 1700m gain ➘ 140m loss
+Elevation change: ➚ 1700m gain ➘ 140m loss

 From the bus stop at Kamikochi, you will have a nice leisurely walk along the river for 3 hours before the elevation starts to increase.
 About 4-5 hours from the bus stop you'll reach an intersection, the trail straight ahead continues up the valley, the trail to your right heads up to the ridgeline.
-Ironically, the most popular trail up the valley is somewhat boring and monotonous - you will spend hours on uninteresting switchbacks with no views, and only save about 30 mins.
-By comparison, the ridgeline trail on the right is full of interesting features, a variety of terrain, and stunning views.
+Ironically, the most popular trail up the valley is somewhat monotonous - you will spend hours on switchbacks with no views, and only save about 30 mins.
+By comparison, the ridgeline trail on the right is full of interesting features, has a variety of terrain, and stunning views.

 Once you reach the Yarigatake Mountain Hut, where you will spend the night, drop off your gear and hike another 20 minutes to catch the sunset from the peak.